AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

 If you are involved in a research group or doing researcher for a professor/group leader, you are a researcher!
-You should acquaint yourself with all information on this site and use whatever you need.
+You should acquaint yourself with all information on this site, starting with :doc:`welcomeresearchers` and use whatever you need.

 There are general IT instructions for students: `FI <itsFI_>`_ `SV
 <itsSV_>`_ `EN <itsEN_>`_.
 There is an `introduction to IT services